 Excessive use of green tea might result in stomach burning, flatulence, and other issues.
 Green tea includes a substance called tannin, which can induce stomach acidity if drunk in excess, black tea has disadvantages.

 Black tea should be used in moderation by pregnant women.
 Drinking more than 2-3 cups of black tea each day may be harmful to them since more black tea equals more caffeine.

 Green tea has also been linked to an increased risk of miscarriage.
-Learn more about green tea’s negative effects.
+Some miscarriage prevention supplements may help upon confirmation from your doctor.

 5. Having a headache